Advanced Planning for Social Media Marketing Strategies = an Even Better Strategy

 Imagine what it would be like to only focus on the critical stuff and flawlessly filter out the rest?

-Full disclosure, this article isn’t magic and doesn’t focus on automating anything, but its here to help with process improvement to better plan for future social media marketing strategies.
+Full disclosure, this article isn’t magic and doesn’t focus on automating anything.
+Its here to help with process improvement to better plan for future social media marketing strategies.

-How many times have you been at strategy meetings and it seems like everyone is looking at numbers for the first time? …Then everyone begins to ‘analyze’ the ‘stats’ and ultimately comes up with the same ol’ stuff.
+How many times have you been at strategy meetings and it seems like everyone is looking at numbers for the first time? …Then everyone begins to ‘analyze’ the data and ultimately comes up with the same old stuff?

 To get to the point, we’re focusing on social media marketing strategies because there’s a fuzzy line between social media marketing tactics and social media marketing strategies.
 First, we’ll clarify.
 After that, we’ll get to the tips on how to better plan future social marketing strategies.

-So, what’s the difference between social strategy and social marketing?
+The difference between social strategy and social marketing

 The marketing (tactics) part comes into play after the strategy part.